pbrdmn/brd.mn/src/articles/mentors/index.md

 > You'll probably fail a few times, you're still learning

 I wasn't sure how to take this at first.
-As the new team was forming we were quickly finding our feet, establishing strong relationships and building good process for our work.
+As the new team was forming, we were quickly finding our feet, establishing strong relationships, and building a good process for our work.

-I was wondering at his lack of confidence, and struggling with my anxiety, perfectionism, and fear of failure.
+I was wondering at his lack of confidence and struggling with my anxiety, perfectionism, and fear of failure.

 We spent a bit of time working through psychological safety after that.

-He describe some of the behaviours he had used to encourage people to share their ideas within team settings.
+He described some of the behaviours he had used to encourage people to share their ideas within team settings.
 He would ensure everyone had an opportunity to contribute to a discussion.
 He would give each person room to speak and be heard.
 He would be the last to speak.

-This gave opportunity for everyone's opinion to be heard and discussed, rather than have people holding back if they thought they might be disagreeing with what the boss had said.
+This gave everyone the opportunity to voice their opinion and have it heard and discussed, rather than having people hold back if they thought they might be disagreeing with what the boss had said.

 ---

 ## New responsibilities

-With the new tech lead role came new responsibilities.
+With the new role of tech lead came new responsibilities.

 In working with the Product Owner to build our product roadmap, it was my responsibility to ensure that the features we planned were feasible with our tech stack and the skills and resources of the team.

-Together we had to communicate to the stakeholders across the company, which thankfully for my part was mostly writing planning and reporting documents.
+We had to work together to communicate with the company's stakeholders, which thankfully consisted mostly of writing planning and reporting documents.
 The Product Owner would be the one attending the meetings.

-I was also responsible for maintaining the quality of our code base and delivery metrics.
-Ensuring that we have enough tests to give us confidence when making changes and a robust continuous integration environment that would allow us to quickly and reliably deploy to production as frequently as we needed.
+I was also responsible for maintaining the quality of our code base and delivery metrics, ensuring that we have enough tests to give us confidence when making changes, and a robust continuous integration environment that would allow us to quickly and reliably deploy to production as frequently as we needed.

 ---

 ## Repeating the same lessons

-Now as I was working with and mentoring these engineers on the team, I found myself repeating the lessons I had first been the recipient of.
-Encouraging the team to work out loud, sharing their work and asking for help when it was required.
+Now that I was working with and mentoring these engineers on the team, I found myself repeating the lessons I had first been the recipient of, encouraging the team to work out loud, sharing their work and asking for help when it was required.

-We worked together to build a safe environment for sharing ideas and I was very aware to be inclusive of the whole team, encouraging everyone to participate in the team's planning and estimation activities.
+We worked together to build a safe environment for sharing ideas, and I was very aware of the need to be inclusive of the whole team, encouraging everyone to participate in the team's planning and estimation activities.

 One of the best improvements we made at this time was a suggestion from our QA engineer to bring shift left into our engineering process.
-We experimented by adjusting our delivery process to include an additional check in with the QA engineer to validate changes while the software engineer was finishing with their changes.
-After a successful trial in our team demonstrating a reduction in defects raised and reduced time to production, this process quickly spread to other teams in the business.
+We experimented by adjusting our delivery process to include an additional check-in with the QA engineer to validate changes when the software engineer was finished with their changes.
+After a successful trial in our team demonstrating a reduction in defects and reduced time to production, this process quickly spread to other teams in the business.

 ---

 ## A new chapter

-The engineering department was continuing to grow, now up to ten teams.
-A new position was made for an Engineering Manager to support this growing organisational structure.
+The engineering department was expanding, and there were now ten teams.
+A new position was created for an engineering manager to support this growing organisational structure.

-Taking inspiration from [The Spotify Model](https://www.atlassian.com/agile/agile-at-scale/spotify), our Product and Engineering department was divided into three tribes, each with three or four squads or teams, aligned on similar areas within the business.
+Using [the Spotify model] (https://www.atlassian.com/agile/agile-at-scale/spotify), we divided our Product and Engineering department into three tribes, each with three or four squads or teams focused on similar areas of the business.

 I was promoted to Engineering Manager and given responsibility for managing the engineers and delivery within the previous team I had been leading along with two others.